Working with Site-to-Site VPN

 Migrating to Policy-Based VPN

-With the Site-to-Site VPN v2 service, there is now a policy-based routing type option in addition to the previously available BGP and static routing types.
-Site-to-Site VPN v2's BGP and static routing types will remain route-based and support a single any/any encryption domain.
-These options work with a single encryption domain policy-based CPE configuration, however this is not recommended and sending more than one encryption domain will result in tunnel instability.
+The Site-to-Site VPN v2 service uses a policy-based routing type option in addition to BGP and static routing types.
+Site-to-Site VPN v2's BGP and static routing types remain route-based and support a single any/any encryption domain.
+These options work with a single encryption domain policy-based CPE configuration, however this isn't recommended and sending more than one encryption domain results in tunnel instability.

-The policy-based routing type available for Site-to-Site VPN v2 is a fully featured policy-based VPN, allowing you to configure the OCI side to fully match your CPE's policy-based configuration and accept all the individual security associations (SAs) required for a stable IPSec VPN tunnel.
+The policy-based routing type available for Site-to-Site VPN v2 is a fully featured policy-based VPN that lets you configure the OCI side to fully match a CPE's policy-based configuration and accept all the individual security associations (SAs) required for a stable IPSec VPN tunnel.

-After your tunnels have been migrated from Site-to-Site VPN v1 to v2, they will continue using the same routing type (BGP or static) as configured prior to migration.
-This section will detail the step-by-step process for modifying your existing route-based tunnels to use policy-based routing.
+After the tunnels have been migrated from Site-to-Site VPN v1 to v2, they continue to use the same routing type (BGP or static) as configured before migration.
+This section details the step-by-step process to change existing route-based tunnels to use policy-based routing.

 Viewing Tunnel Status and Configuration